hydrogadget/hydrogadget.github.com/content/power-supply-design.md

 to use perfboard and much shorter wire lengths".

-Nathan confirmed Charley's determination and retold a story about how he too had been bitten my this same exact problem.
-However, instead of telling me "good luck!", Nathan went over to his box of components and pulled out an all in one DC-DC converter, handed it to me and said "here, just use this"
+Nathan confirmed Charley's assessment and retold a story about how he too had been bitten by this same exact problem.
+However, instead of telling me "good luck!", Nathan went over to his box of components and pulled out an all in one DC-DC converter, handed it to me and said "Here, just use this"

 So now, instead of this wild mess of wires and various components (I did learn what the RF choke does!
 Thanks Charley!), the HydroGadget power circuit looks